driescroons/pling-express/readme.md

 });
 ```

 Please make sure to set your **PLING_API_KEY** environment variable.
-In Node, you can do so by doing the following.
+In Node, you can do so by doing the following:

 ```
 process.env[PLING_API_KEY] = "YOUR_API_KEY";